Welcome to

 Read our Vision for Growth

-And now it’s backed by Mayor of the East Midlands Claire Ward and the East Midlands Combined County Authority: ready to drive growth by acting at scale.
+Backed by major investment zones and led by Mayor of the East Midlands Claire Ward and the East Midlands Combined County Authority, the region is ready to scale up delivery and drive growth nationally.

 Hover over each location to find out more